Uruguayan voters

 Andrés Ojeda

-Trailing in third is Andrés Ojeda of the Colorado Party, one of Uruguay’s oldest political parties.
+In third is Andrés Ojeda of the Colorado Party, one of Uruguay’s oldest political parties.
 Ojeda is a criminal lawyer and TV pundit who has leveraged his social media savvy to pitch himself as a new generation of leadership for conservative voters.
-Ojeda is a proponent of reducing government expenditure and has placed emphasis on addressing mental health and animal welfare issues.
+He is a proponent of reducing government expenditure and has placed emphasis on addressing mental health and animal welfare issues.

 Parliament